oicr-gsi/shesmu/language.md

 joined against.
 If there are, they must be eliminated or renamed using a `Let` clause.

+There is a `LeftJoin` clause that works like a `Join` and a `Group` clause at once:

+    Run fastqc
+      Where workflow == "BamQC 2.7+"
+      LeftJoin qc_data
+        passed_count = Where path == qc_file && passed Count
+      Where passed_count > 0
+      With {
+        memory = 4Gi,
+        input = path
+      }

+The incoming variables act as the `By` part of the `LeftJoin` and the collected variables are available in the output.
+The collectors have access to the joined stream.

 There is a final type of olive: one to generate an alert:

      Alert